donaldRwilliams/putting_variance_blsmeta/README.md

 This repo contains code to reproduce all analyses in the paper.

-Note that a developmental version of the `blsmeta` package was used.
+Note that an unreleased version of the `blsmeta` package was used.
-That version must be installed with the following
+That version must be installed with the following.

 ```
 remotes::install_github("donaldRwilliams/blsmeta", ref = "reproduce")
 ```